nlf/blankie/README.md

 ### Usage

 This plugin depends on [scooter](https://github.com/spumko/scooter) to function.

+NOTE: As of this writing, there is a pending pull request to enable semver checking in user agent strings in scooter.
+Since it has not been merged yet, you must install the `features` branch of scooter with `npm install scooter@spumko/scooter#features`.

 To use it:

 ```javascript
 var Hapi = require('hapi');